 The General Education Requirements of the college require students to successfully complete First Year Seminar, Foundations, Disciplinary Perspectives, and a Constellation.
 Students who enter the college with 30 credit hours completed will not take a First Year Seminar course and therefore must take an additional 3 credits for graduation.
 Transfer students that are awarded 60 or more credits upon acceptance to York College will not be required to complete a Constellation.

 Students majoring in Integrated Marketing Communication must maintain a 2.0 average in the General Business Component courses and a 2.0 average in the Advertising/Digital Marketing and Publication Relation Component courses.
 In addition, students must attain a 2.0 or higher in each course that serves as a prerequisite to a subsequent business course, (refer to the course description for specific prerequisites).
 Failure to attain a 2.0 in prerequisite courses may lengthen the time to graduation.
 Students must also earn a grade of 2.0 or higher in their senior capstone course, BUS 494 .
-This major requires a second major or a minor be completed with a cumulative 2.0 average.

 A total of 48 credits (including FYS, Foundations, Disciplinary Perspectives, Constellation, and Minor courses) must be taken outside of the Graham School of Business.
 Students who are waived from FYS must complete 3 credits of non-business coursework.
 Students waived from MAT 105 must complete 3 credits of non-business coursework.
 Students graduating with a declared major in Integrated Marketing Communication may not simultaneously declare a major in Advertising and Digital Marketing, Business Administration, Marketing or Public Relations; or declare a minor in Business Administration, Advertising, Public Relations or Marketing.